cbrnr/python-intro-short/04-Functions/04-Functions.md

 23
 ```

-Of course, we can also assign a name to the returned value if we want to use it in a subsequent step:
+Of course, we can also assign a name to the returned value if we want to use it later on:

 ```python
 >>> a = add(add(2, add(5, 7)), 9)  # 23